Difference Between Monolithic kernel and Microkernel (μ-kernel)

-There are different types of the kernel.
+There are different types of kernel.
 The two main types are namely:

 - Monolithic kernel

-These types of the kernel are segregated based on how they manage a request from a process (also known as system calls) and resources.
+These kernel types are segregated based on how they manage a request from a process (also known as system calls) and resources.
 Monolithic kernels are much older than microkernels.
 Microkernels were discovered in the late 1980s.

-Head to Head Comparison between Monolithic Kernel vs MicroKernel
+Head to Head Comparison between Monolithic Kernel and MicroKernel (Infographics)

-Below are the top 10 differences between Monolithic Kernel vs MicroKernel
+Below are the top 10 differences between Monolithic Kernel and MicroKernel

 Let us discuss some of the major differences between Monolithic Kernel vs MicroKernel.

-- Space usage for execution: Monolithic kernel runs all the operating system instructions in the same address space that is the kernel space, whereas Microkernel runs the majority of system instructions in userspace and only a few in kernel space.
-That is in the case of microkernels only important processes such as interprocess communication, scheduling, and memory management take place in kernel space.
+- Space usage for execution: Monolithic kernel runs all the operating system instructions in the same address space, the kernel space, whereas Microkernel runs most system instructions in userspace and only a few in kernel space.
+In the case of microkernels, only important processes such as interprocess communication, scheduling, and memory management take place in kernel space.

 - Speed of Execution: Monolithic kernel provides better speed when compared to Microkernel as it runs all instructions under the same address space, which makes execution faster.
 In the case of Microkernel, the execution is slower due to additional messages passing between the different services running in different address spaces.

 - Extensibility: One of the major differences between the two kernel types is extensibility.
 For adding new features to a monolithic kernel, one would have to recompile the whole kernel.
 Recompilation would lead to more memory and time consumption.
-On the other hand in the case of the microkernel, the services are isolated from each other as it implements messaging queues, making it more flexible to add or remove features.
+On the other hand, in the microkernel case, the services are isolated from each other as it implements messaging queues, making it more flexible to add or remove features.

 - Maintainability: This is similar to extensibility.
 In order to fix any bugs in the monolithic kernel, one would have to recompile the entire kernel.
 Whereas that is not the case for microkernel.